UpdatedJanuary 6, 2022

 Downloaded an eBook lately?
 Most likely, if you’re a B2B buyer, you have.
-According to recent studies, an astounding 95% of B2B respondents consider vendor-produced content trustworthy, and 67% use eBooks to help them make purchase decisions.
+According to recent studies, B2B professionals request eBooks more than any other content type and 67% use eBooks to help them make purchase decisions.
 As a matter of fact, white papers, eBooks and webinars were the top three most valued content sources, indicating that longer stories are resonating with customers and prospects.

 eBooks make great marketing tools when used correctly.
 First, make your content engaging and informative—skip the hard sell.
 The very nature of the word “book” implies that you have a story to tell or valuable information to share.
 This is your chance to position your company or service as helpful and knowledgeable, which helps you win points with prospective customers.

 Remember to include facts and statistics in your eBooks.
 This can be a smart marketing tactic to demonstrate the need for your product or service and why the prospect should be considering it.
 Research shows that B2B buyers love benchmarking information that illustrates how they compare to peers and industry standards.

 Take advantage of the longer form an eBook gives you to make your brand engaging and give it more personality.
 Stay within your branding guidelines, but consider giving your eBook a theme, or “look.”
 Ideas are endless, including a map or travel theme, a play on game shows, movies, or even popular books.
 The idea is to make the reader want to stay with your book, absorbing the content while appreciating your creativity.
 Including interactive elements too, such as a poll, ROI calculator, or video, are great ways to build engagement and make the viewer's experience memorable.

 4. Design is critical.